Skin Fold Dermatitis

 Homeopathic treatment is the best way for preventing the formation of any more mast cell tumors, clearing up her skin, and getting her to a higher level of health.

 Merely treating with something topical will not be the answer.
-Check in the column on the left under Alternative Care, and scroll down to finding a veterinarian in your area.

 Please keep us posted by coming back to this page and clicking the 'click here to add your own comments' link below.